AceLewis/AceLewis.github.io/_posts/blog/2020-07-24-what-is-the-longest-word-that-can-be-spelt-with-flags.markdown

 ## Conclusion

 Emoji flags are made of special letters, I have found words that can be spelt only with flags, with no flags and words that are palindromes/semordnilaps.
-The code that I used to find these is on GitHub (https://github.com/AceLewis/spelling-with-emoji-flags).
+The code that I used to find these is on [GitHub](https://github.com/AceLewis/spelling-with-emoji-flags){:target="_blank"}{{_}}.